johnsonjh/txtelite/README.md

 This is a deviation from Classic 6502 Elite, which always jumped to a common "central" system (nearest (#0x60,#x60)).

-You can send scripts to `txtelite` with a command such as `./txtelite < ./script.txt`.
+You can send scripts to `txtelite` using redirection or pipes using a command such as `./txtelite < ./script.txt`.
 Two such scripts are included.

 If you want input line-editing and command history, use [`rlwrap`](https://github.com/hanslub42/rlwrap), *i.e.*